The Heritage Town of Pila, Laguna

-Inside the house, a lot of medicine box, Doctors Bag and lots of Doctor paraphernalia on display.
-Its easy to tell that one of the owners of the house is a medical practitioner.
+Inside the house, a lot of medicine boxes, Doctors Bag, and lots of Doctor paraphernalia on display.
+It’s easy to tell that one of the owners of the house is a medical practitioner.

 Before leaving the town of Pila, we headed to Casa Bonini Farm Resort for lunch.
-Casa Bonini is a family owned farm resort owned by Alava Family – the same family who owns Alava Ancestral House located at the Pila Square.
+Casa Bonini is a family-owned farm resort owned by Alava Family – the same family that owns Alava Ancestral House located at Pila Square.

 Take yourself (or go on a tour) on a Heritage walk in Pila to get an idea of the history this town has to offer.
 You’ll see the sites above as well as the streets and alleys that make this town a National Historical Landmark.